ShorelineCrypto/nengcoin/doc/MacOS_install/README.md

     xcode-select --install
 ```

 In older version of OSX such as 10.11, above one command may not be enough.
 Open up browser such as firefox, register for an apple developer account and search web and download Xcode version 7.3.1.
 Install dmg file into Application of your Mac.
-In below compiling steps in brew, there migh be warning that Xcode 7.3.1 is outdated, please upgrade to Xcode 8.x.x , ignore that.
+In below compiling steps in brew, there might be warning that Xcode 7.3.1 is outdated, please upgrade to Xcode 8.x.x , ignore that.

 ### Step 2: Install HomeBrew